-We’re taught that having a baby is the happiest time in a woman’s life, but what may be less acknowledged is that it can also be one of the most stressful and anxiety-producing life transitions a woman will ever experience.
+We’re taught that having a baby is the happiest time in a woman’s life, but what may be less acknowledged is that it can also be one of the most stressful and anxiety-producing life transitions of parenting she will ever experience.
 It’s common for women to experience the “baby blues,” but up to one in seven women experience postpartum depression (PPD).

 WHAT IS BABY BLUES?